coin-or/rbfopt/README.rst

 * setup.cfg: Configuration file for setup.py.
 * setup.py: Setup file.
 * tox.ini: Configuration file for tox.
-* bin/

-  * rbfopt_cl_interface.py: Script for the command-line interface, to run the library on a user-defined black-box function implemented in a user-specified file.
-  * rbfopt_test_interface.py: Script to test the library on a global optimization test set.

 * src/

   * rbfopt/